 This term we will be looking at the Vikings and the importance of their reign in England.
 We will make links to the Anglo-Saxons, research important features of Viking life and use different materials to make helmets and longboats and put them to the test to see if they are fit for purpose.

 This term we will be looking at the Anglo-Saxons and their impact on British history.
 We will look at the journey to England, their impact whilst they were here and their victories and challenges along the way.
 Here we will share some of the amazing work we have completed and what we have been up to!

 “We are the grammaristics!”

 Hello there!
-And welcome to the fantastics column of this website that you are currently on!
 Over the past few weeks, we have been using small but extremely helpful puzzle piece shaped bits of paper.
 What are they called?
 They are called…THE GRAMMARISTICS!
 They help us with our writing and remind us of the different types of grammar.
 For example, dialogue is a conversation between two people.
 And past and present tense is sentences that show when something is from the past and when something is from the present.
 That is only two out of many more grammaristics.
 Here are the Grammaristics:

 The boomtastics are a great way to learn and write constructive paragraphs.
 The teachers say if you do two great sentences they will be happy if we have really thought about the vocabulary choices, then we can add additional ideas.
 They help us because we write more interesting and descriptive sentences.

 We have started using 'The Write stuff' ideas to help us with our writing, which includes learning about The Fantastics, The Boomtastics and The Grammaristics!

 In English we have been writing sentences using the FANTASTICs.
 These are symbols which help us to decide what type sentence will be best in our writing.
 Here they are: